 1. Never leave valuable items on the seats, dashboard, or in plain sight.
 Putting them in the trunk or glove compartment may keep your car off the radar of potential thieves.
 If possible, don’t leave any valuables in your car in the first place.

 2. Protecting your car from external auto parts, like hub caps, isn’t as clear-cut.
 However, parking your car in populated, well-lit areas might prevent thefts, as there’s a higher likelihood of them being caught than if your car was parked somewhere with less pedestrians to witness the incident.
 Not leaving your car parked overnight in an area you aren’t familiar with is also a good bet.

 3. Invest in anti-theft devices and alarm systems.
 While this isn’t going to stop thieves from breaking in altogether, it will make it harder of them to get away.
-As an added bonus, many car insurance companies provide a discount to people with products that reduce theft rates.
+As an added bonus, there are often car insurance discounts for having anti-theft devices.